Expected Value Thinking: Better Decisions Under Uncertainty

 Ask: "What are the possible outcomes, and how likely is each?" - Just framing a decision this way forces you out of gut-reaction mode and into analytical thinking.

-Look for positive-EV bets you're avoiding due to loss aversion. — Many people avoid investments, career moves, or conversations because the downside feels scary, even when the expected value is clearly positive.
+Look for positive-EV bets you're avoiding due to loss aversion. - Many people avoid investments, career moves, or conversations because the downside feels scary, even when the expected value is clearly positive.
+Our probabilistic framework for career decisions walks through this in detail.

-Seek repeatable positive-EV situations. — The power of EV is strongest in repeated games.
+Seek repeatable positive-EV situations. - The power of EV is strongest in repeated games.
 If you can find situations where you have an edge and can play many times (networking, content creation, investing), the law of large numbers works in your favour.
+One real-world venue where EV maths is laid out explicitly is the prediction markets - see how prediction markets work for a tour of how contract prices map directly to probabilities.

-Update your probabilities when new information arrives. — EV calculations are only as good as your inputs.
+Update your probabilities when new information arrives. - EV calculations are only as good as your inputs.
 Be willing to revise estimates as reality provides feedback.
+Our guide to thinking in probabilities covers practical techniques for better calibration.